Qbers13/retropie-xcloud-chromium/README.md

 * Reboot your emulationstation or your system

 ## Controller hotkey
-* In order to close the chrome browser rendering your xcloud games, you'll need a keyboard and a mouse (press ESC and click the X of the window header).
+* In order to close the chromium browser rendering your xcloud games, you'll need a keyboard and a mouse (press ESC and click the X of the window header).
 * You can use my [Retropie PCSX2 Wrapper](https://github.com/blcky05/retropie-pcsx2-wrapper), which will allow you to use your gamepad to close xcloud
 * Set-up `Retropie PCSX2 Wrapper` and configure your controller as described in the other repo
 * Modify the file `gamepad_wrapper.json` to add the xcloud system